cdk8s-team/cdk8s/rfc/helm-migration.md

 ![](./images/helm-migration.png)

-Let's consider a scenario where the user wants to utilize a CDK8s Python library that is hosted on `pypi`(a remote spackage registry), like, https://pypi.org/project/cdk8s-jenkins/.
+Let's consider a scenario where the user wants to utilize a CDK8s Python library that is hosted on `pypi`(a remote package registry), like, https://pypi.org/project/cdk8s-jenkins/.
 And, the user would like to synthesize this library into a helm supported format for deploying the generated manifest.
 The command would look like,

 ```
 cdk8s synth --package https://pypi.org/project/cdk8s-jenkins/ --args args.yaml --format helm --output ./chart